vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_18-azure-defender-for-iot.md

 1. Take a minute to review the contents of the **Connect** pane

-    As you have seen previously in this course, you are provided with an example command for opening an SSH connection.
+    As you have seen previously in this lab, you are provided with an example command for opening an SSH connection.

 1. Use the sample SSH command to create a command for connection to your VM.